kyma-project/test-infra/docs/prow/migration-guide.md

 To check if your configuration is correct, write a Go test.
 See the `development/tools/jobs/binding_usage_controller_test.go` file for reference.
 Place your new test under `development/tools/jobs` for the `test-infra-test-jobs-yaml-definitions` presubmit job to execute it.
-If you have access to the Prow cluster, there is an option to test a Prow job on it.
+If you have access to the Prow cluster, there is an option to test a ProwJob on it.
 For details, see the [official documentation](https://github.com/kubernetes/test-infra/blob/master/prow/build_test_update.md#how-to-test-a-prowjob).

 ## References